Default image for pages

 • Student Reader: 3 Collections

-• Lesson can be competed in one or more class periods.
+• Lessons are designed to be completed in one or more class periods.

-• A Pacing Guide, found in Online Resources, offers the suggestion that the entire unit should take about 25 days to complete if class is held each day.
+• The entire unit should take about 25 days to complete if class is held each day.

 Individual Resources